lusee-night/luseepy/README.md

 ![workflow](https://github.com/lusee-night/luseepy/actions/workflows/luseepy-test.yml/badge.svg)

 ## About
-A set of python utilities for performing various LuSEE Night related calculations.
+A set of python utilities for performing various LuSEE-Night related calculations.
-_Caveat_: as of April 2023, this software is undergoing various changes, and documentation is being fixed.
-Pardon the dust.

 ## Cached Data

 There are datasets stored on the LuSEE-Night [Google Drive](https://drive.google.com/drive/folders/0AM52i9DVjqkAUk9PVA){:target="_blank"}.

 ## Docker
 For details, see the [README](docker/README.md) file in the `docker` folder.
+The current setup involves building the _luseepy_ image based on the _refspec_ image.
+The latter contains C++ based software interfaces by means of the _cppyy_ package.

 ## Developing